Dan2552/SublimeTextSwiftAutocomplete/README.md

 ## Notes

-- SourceKittenSubl doesn't read Xcode project files, but instead uses the top-most directory open in Sublime.
+- SublimeTextSwiftAutocomplete doesn't read Xcode project files, but instead uses the top-most directory open in Sublime.
-- The source of SourceKittenSubl is simple so hopefully it should be easy to contribute to (please do!).
+- The source of SublimeTextSwiftAutocomplete is simple so hopefully it should be easy to contribute to (please do!).
 I'm open for discussion on the repository issues if you want to discuss / you're at all unsure how to approach a problem.

 ## For contributing
 - Run the test runner: `./run_tests`